Self-optimizing

 The economic problem

-This creates a bottleneck for engineering, scientific, industrial, and analytical software.
-Valuable numerical IP may exist in high-level code, but turning it into fast, scalable, production-ready software still depends on scarce optimization expertise.
+This creates a bottleneck for engineering, scientific, industrial, simulation, and analytical software.
+Valuable numerical IP may exist in readable high-level code, but turning it into fast, scalable, production-ready software still depends on scarce optimization expertise.

 The ILNumerics approach

 ILNumerics changes the execution model.
-Instead of forcing developers to manually identify, rewrite, and maintain parallel regions, ILNumerics gives array instructions autonomous execution freedom and constrains that freedom only by the local data dependencies required for correctness.
+Instead of asking developers to manually identify, rewrite, and maintain parallel regions, ILNumerics gives array instructions autonomous execution freedom and constrains that freedom only by the local data dependencies required for correctness.

 The main thread activates work and captures the minimal dependency structure.
 Autonomous array instructions then execute their workloads as early as correctness allows, using suitable compute resources at runtime.